ypa/doolay/docs/worklog.md

 - Looked into wagtail 2.0 release notes and upgrade guide.
 - Updated module files for wagtail 2.
 Reinstalled a new version of vagrant on Thinkpad2 and testing vagrant-wagtail-base box.
 - First time wagtail2 branch working!
+- Remove bookings app.
+Started building GCE image for debian-stretch with python 3.6.
+Manually provisioned instance with Postgres, Elastic search, redis and Python 3.6 built from source.